vedderb/bldc/lispBM/README.md

 ## Documentation

 Basics about LispBM are documented [here](http://svenssonjoel.github.io/lbmdoc/html/lbmref.html).
 The VESC-specific extensions are documented in this section.
-Note that VESC Tool includes a collection of examples that can be used as a starting point for lisp usage on the VESC.
+Note that VESC Tool includes a collection of examples that can be used as a starting point for using lisp on the VESC.

 ### Various Commands